Article

 More examples are emerging that validate the link between key customer behaviors and business outcomes.
 For instance, we’ve seen how retention and word of mouth improve business outcomes like sales, margins and stock value.

 Which is where the CUBES framework comes in handy.
-Using customer satisfaction as a barometer of customer value, you can associate the impact of operational investments to customer loyalty, sales and margins.
+Using customer satisfaction as a barometer of customer value, you can associate the impact of operational investments to customer loyalty, sales margins.

 The Customer-Based Execution & Strategy Framework, courtesy of C-CUBES™